SauravMukherjee44/CodeIN-Community-Website/README.md

  </div>

-## Contribution Guidelines 🏗
+<h2 align="center"> Contribution Guidelines 🏗 </h2>

+Do you seem to notice any of your favorite features that we are missing?
+If yes, do you think you can add it and make it a beautiful experience for all?

-Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and make it better.
+We are excited to invite you to contribute to this project and make it better.

-To start contributing, follow the below guidelines:
+If you wish to contribute, we highly recommend following the guidelines mentioned below.

 **1.**  Fork [this](https://github.com/SauravMukherjee44/CodeIN-Community-Website) repository.